 - These beers may also reference the ‘true to type’ historical styles (such as IPA or Stout) in a modern format, such as keg rather than cask

 - Most mass produced keg beers are brewery conditioned: they undergo fermentation, are cold stabilised in the brewery and are then pasteurised or sterile filtered.

 - Most mass produced lagers are filtered or pasteurised and they contain no live yeast.
 They are served under gas pressure which gives them more ‘fizz’

 - Can be identified by the type of font or tap (they are served by switching on rather than pulling through) on the bar.

 All beers provide great food matches – see our suggestions here

 - In the cellar, kegs will be stood on end for dispensing with a coupler attached to the single aperture which feeds gas into the keg to push the beer towards the bar.

 - Not all keg beers are produced by our multi national brewers.
-A number of smaller craft breweries have invested in the chilling equipment needed to produce keg beers, particularly lager.
+A number of smaller breweries have invested in the equipment needed to dispense keg beers.
 In a competitive cask market, this gives them access to sports clubs, restaurants etc which may not have the cellar space to serve traditional cask beer.

 - Keg beer is no longer regarded as inferior to cask: innovation in brewing and dispense has led to increasingly interesting flavours and styles which has been embraced by a new generation of beer drinkers

 Keep up to date with all the latest beer news and information on our Cask Matters page